Do not hesitate to contact us for any questions that you cannot find the answer for in our F.A.Q. section.

 Where should I have lunch?

 There are many restaurants and cafés around the school.
 IH Nice is just 6 minutes walking distance from the centre but restaurants around the school are good and inexpensive.
+Why not try a sandwich or baguette from one of the local bakeries?

 I am happy with the school and I would like to study a different language in another IH school; can I enrol through you?